MPs criticise government over business lending schemes

 Ahead of an election in May 2015, both of Britain's main political parties are vying to be seen by voters as the champion of an SME sector which last year accounted for 59 percent of private sector jobs and had a turnover of 1.6 trillion pounds.

-The government, a coalition led by Prime Minister David Cameron's Conservative party, was criticised last year after a report accused Royal Bank of Scotland (RBS.L), which is 82-percent owned by the state, of pushing customers into high cost restructurings so it could take control of their assets.
+The government, a coalition led by Prime Minister David Cameron's Conservative party, was criticised last year after a report accused Royal Bank of Scotland, which is 82-percent owned by the state, of pushing customers into high cost restructurings so it could take control of their assets.

 Tuesday's report called for better co-ordination among the government's schemes, which range from providing start-up loans to giving banks funding at below-market rates on the condition that they lend it on to businesses.